ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 	This should have produced 50 files in Nexus format in directory `simulation_alignments`, which you can verify with `ls simulation_alignments/*.nex | wc -l`.

 * Download these alignment files in Nexus format to your local computer, e.g. using `scp`.
+To download only the files in Nexus format from `simulation_alignments`, you could use a command similar to this one (on your local computer; replace "XXX" with the path to your current directory on Saga):

+		scp /XXX/simulation_alignments/*.nex .

 * Follow the instructions given in tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) to set up an XML file for StarBEAST2, with the following modifications:

 	* Ignore the step in which the script `filter_genes_by_missing_data.rb` is used.

-	* Assign the sequences with IDs "tsk_0_1", "tsk_0_2", "tsk_1_1", etc. to the species IDs "neomar", "neogra", etc. according to the table given above (BEAUti panel "Taxon sets").
+	* Assign the sequences with IDs "tsk\_0\_1", "tsk\_0\_2", "tsk\_1\_1", etc. to the species IDs "neomar", "neogra", etc. according to the table given above (BEAUti tab "Taxon sets").

-	* Use 0.279 as the population size, because this value will correspond to the true population size used in the simulations (9.3E4) when scaled by the number of generations per time unit (333,333).
-But since we now have two sequences per species, we can attempt to estimate the population size, rather than fixing it; thus you could keep the tick in the checkbox to estimate the population size (BEAUti panel "Population Model").
+	* Use 0.279 as the population size, because this value will correspond to the true population size used in the simulations (9.3 &times; 10<sup>4</sup>) when scaled by the number of generations per time unit (333,333).
+But since we now have two sequences per species, we can attempt to estimate the population size, rather than fixing it; thus you could keep the tick in the checkbox to estimate the population size (BEAUti tab "Population Model").

-	* As the substitution model, specify the HKY model without among-site rate heterogeneity (simply leave the Gamma category count at "0") to match the model used for the simulations (BEAUti panel "Site Model").
+	* As the substitution model, specify the HKY model without among-site rate heterogeneity (simply leave the Gamma category count at "0") to match the model used for the simulations (BEAUti tab "Site Model").

-	* To simplify the StarBEAST2 analysis, you could also specify equal site frequencies (select "All Equal" from the drop-down menu next to "Frequencies"; BEAUti panel "Site Model").
+	* To simplify the StarBEAST2 analysis, you could also specify equal site frequencies (select "All Equal" from the drop-down menu next to "Frequencies"; BEAUti tab "Site Model").

-	* Instead of the birth-death model, you could select the Yule model, given that extinction was not included in the simulations (BEAUti panel "Priors").
+	* Instead of the birth-death model, you could select the Yule model, given that extinction was not included in the simulations (BEAUti tab "Priors").

-	* To time-calibrate the species tree, use a lognormal age constraint with a mean age of 9.5 Ma (the true age used in the simulations) and a standard deviation of 0.1 (make sure to set the tick for "Mean in Real Space"; BEAUti panel "Priors").
+	* To time-calibrate the species tree, use a lognormal age constraint with a mean age of 9.5 Ma (the true age used in the simulations) and a standard deviation of 0.1 (make sure to set the tick for "Mean in Real Space"; BEAUti tab "Priors").

-	* Use a chain length of 50 million and all log frequencies to 25,000 (BEAUti panel "MCMC").
+	* Use a chain length of 50 million and all log frequencies to 25,000 (BEAUti tab "MCMC").

 	* Save the XML file as `simulation_starbeast.xml`, `simulation_introgression1_starbeast.xml`, `simulation_introgression2_starbeast.xml`, or `simulation_bottleneck_starbeast.xml`, depending on the set of alignments that was used.